jeannadark/tic-tac-toe/README.md

 Generalized Tic Tac Toe - an n by n board game where each player chooses one of the parts X or O, and then playsin an alternate order to placehischoice on the board.
 A player wins when they are able to place m consecutive symbols (0s or Xs) in a contiguous sequence (row, column or diagonal).
 The game may end in a draw when no one wins.

 ## Implementation
 The following program is written in Python programming language.
-The reasons behind this choice were **faster execution** ,**variety of libraries.** Two .py files were created:tic_tac_toe.py comprises of the overall tic tac toe game logic, requester.py comprises of the API requests used within tic_tac_toe file to run the game on the API.
+The reasons behind this choice were **faster execution** ,**variety of libraries.** Two .py files were created: tic_tac_toe.py comprises of the overall tic tac toe game logic, requester.py comprises of the API requests used within the tic_tac_toe file to run the game on the API.
 Libraries used:

 - copy